Red Wings vs. Blues: Betting Trends, Odds, Advanced Stats

 Red Wings Advanced Stats

-- In its past 10 games, Detroit has hit the over five times.
+- Detroit hit the over in four of its last 10 contests.

-- The Red Wings have averaged a total of 6.1 goals over their last 10 games, 0.4 less than this matchup's over/under of 6.5.
+- The Red Wings have had an average of 6.1 total goals scored in their past 10 games, 0.4 fewer than this matchup's over/under.

-- In their last 10 games, Red Wings' game goal totals average 7.9 goals, 2.2 goals lower per game than their season-long game scoring average.
+- In their past 10 games, the Red Wings are putting up 1.7 fewer goals per game than their season-long average.

-- The Red Wings have scored 201 goals this season (2.9 per game) to rank 25th in the NHL.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.